 - Every study programme must have a core aim.
 For the majority of students, this will be either the study of substantial technical, applied or academic qualification(s) or preparation for employment

-The Banbury Campus sixth form programme consists of either a Level 3 programme or a Level 2 programme.
+The Banbury Aspirations Campus sixth form programme consists of a Level 3 programme.
 The Level 3 programme is composed mostly of academic qualifications and many students study facilitating subjects.
 There are a few applied courses on offer.
-The Level 2 course is designed for students who do not enter the sixth form with GCSE grade 4s in maths and/or English.
-There is a business pathway and a health and social care pathway.
-Students also study BTEC Learning for Life and either a leadership sports award or Arts Award.

 - Young people who do not hold a GCSE grade 4 (reformed grading) or grade C (legacy grading) in maths and/or English are required to continue these subjects as part of their study programme